 In 2007, Jeff was named to the PharmaVoice 100, an annual listing of the 100 most influential people in the life sciences industry.

 Chris co-founded Clinipace Worldwide and currently services as president and general counsel.
-In this role, Chris leads corporate and business development, legal affairs, medical affairs, human resources, therapeutic leadership, regulatory & strategic development, and corporate quality assurance.
+In this role, Chris leads corporate and business development, legal affairs, medical affairs, human resources, therapeutic leadership, regulatory and strategic development, and corporate quality assurance.

-Chris has held various other positions in the life science industry including positions in sales and marketing for Glaxo, Inc. and Quintiles Transnational, and manager of legal & business affairs for AM Pappas & Associates, one of the largest life science venture capital firms in the Southeast.
+Chris has held various other positions in the life science industry including positions in sales and marketing for Glaxo, Inc. and Quintiles Transnational, and manager of legal and business affairs for AM Pappas & Associates, one of the largest life science venture capital firms in the Southeast.

 In 2008 Chris was named to the PharmaVoice 100, an annual listing of the 100 most influential people in the life sciences industry.

-Daryl leads the service engineering, product engineering and cloud computing infrastructure teams.
+Daryl leads the service engineering, product engineering, and cloud computing infrastructure teams.

-Mark leads the accounting, financial reporting, treasury and tax team for the company.
+Mark leads the accounting, financial reporting, treasury, and tax team for the company.
 Mark has more than 25 years of experience in various finance and accounting leadership roles, including more than 15 years in CFO-level positions in the life sciences and healthcare industries.

 Mark’s professional career began in the public accounting industry, where he was with KPMG and Ernst & Young.
-Subsequently, he has held various leadership positions with increasing responsibility serving in the capacity of senior financial executive with responsibilities including fund raising, strategic planning, operational support and financial reporting.
-Some of Mark’s key success initiatives were in the areas of enhancing; domestic and international financial processes and procedures, private equity investor and banker relationships, operational metric tracking and reporting, treasury/cash management functions, financial reporting and international tax planning.
+Subsequently, he has held various leadership positions with increasing responsibility serving in the capacity of senior financial executive with responsibilities including fund raising, strategic planning, operational support, and financial reporting.
+Some of Mark’s key success initiatives were in the areas of enhancing domestic and international financial processes and procedures, private equity investor and banker relationships, operational metric tracking and reporting, treasury/cash management functions, financial reporting, and international tax planning.
 He worked with industry-leading companies such as Omnicare and Quintiles as well as other mid-tier CROs.

-Mark’s global experience includes divisional financial leadership with oversight of multiple operational locations as well as merger, acquisition and expansion planning within Europe, Asia and Latin America.
+Mark’s global experience includes divisional financial leadership with oversight of multiple operational locations as well as merger, acquisition, and expansion planning within Europe, Asia, and Latin America.
 Additionally, Mark lived in Tokyo for five years serving as CFO for Quintiles-Japan.